-Getting off to a good start in a new season is always a plus, and what better way is there for a hitter than hitting a home run?
-There have been six players in Major League history to hit at least one home run in each of their team’s first
+Getting off to a good start in a new season is always a plus, and what better way is there for a hitter than launching a home run?

 Christian Yelich, MIL, 2019

-Yelich won National League MVP honors in 2018 and has gotten off to a hot start in 2019 already.
+Yelich won National League MVP honors in 2018 and quickly showed he would have no problem authoring a worthy followup.
 He homered in the third inning on Opening Day and in the eighth in the Brewers' second game of the season.
 But he wasted no time extending the streak in games three and four -- going yard in his first at-bat, in the first inning, in both cases.
-He was already the first reigning MVP to hit a home run in even three of his team’s first three games of a season and had set the franchise record, and now he joined the exclusive list of players to start the season with a homer in each of their team's first four games.
+He was already the first reigning MVP to hit a home run in his team’s first three games of a season and had set the franchise record.
+Yelich went on to blast a career-high 44 dingers in just 130 games.

 Trevor Story, COL, 2016

-Story introduced himself to the Majors in a big way in his first four career games in 2016, hitting home runs in each of those games.
-He became the first player to homer in each of his first four games of his career in addition to becoming the fifth to homer in four straight games to start a season.
-His first two home runs came off Zack Greinke, and he also hit ones off Shelby Miller and Patrick Corbin within that first four-game stretch.
+Story introduced himself to the Majors in a big way by becoming the first player to homer in each of his first four career games.
+His first two home runs came off Zack Greinke, and he also went deep off Shelby Miller and Patrick Corbin within that first four-game stretch.
 Story didn’t homer in five straight games, as nobody has, but he did end up with seven home runs in six games total -- the most home runs through through a player’s first six Major League games and the most through a team’s first six games of a season.
 Story went on to hit 27 home runs on the season in 97 games, his season ending prematurely due to a torn ligament in his left thumb.

 Chris Davis, BAL, 2013